LineFinder 2000 Receiver | 512 Hertz

 - Power source: 6 AA Alkaline batteries

-- Depth Measurements: Standard U.S. Feet (U.S. inches or Metric can be pre-programmed upon request)
+- Depth Measurements: Standard Feet and Inches or Metric

 - Standard Frequency: 512 Hz